Skip to main content

 • to_key_epoch (uint64): last charged epoch (T)

-• epochs_charged (uint64): T - E (may be 0 if idempotent)
+• epochs_charged (uint64): T - E (may be 0 on billing-idempotent calls)

 • publisher_amount_cby (uint64)